bellafishman/bellafishman/README.md

 - 👋 Hello world, I’m @bellafishman
 - 🌱 I'm a 4th year at Northwestern University majoring in Computer Science.
 - 👀 I’m interested in software development.
-Mostly experienced in backend development.

 <!---